Ced30/GGL-Documentation/Tutorial/Tutorial_Menus.md

 First we will add a group that will contain the 1rst page to the menu by using the "Add_group" method, it takes only a string name as argument.

-The method returns the group created, so we can store it into a variable and use this variable to add GUI elements to the group.
+The method returns the group created, so we can store it into a variable and use this variable to populate the group, using it's "Add_element" method.

-We will use the "Add_element" method of the group we created to add some GGL_sub elements to it.

 The method takes 7 arguments, and can take an optional 8th argument.